-49. In the event that a surplus exists which has neither been expended for Educational Purposes nor contracturally committed nor allocated for Educational Purposes, the County Council shall reimburse the balance to the persons from whom the contribution was received or if the person who paid the contribution in question was the Issuer of a Bond to the person who arranged for the provision of that Bond following the expiry of 10 years from the date of receipt of the final instalment in respect of each school.
+In the event that a surplus exists which has neither been expended for Educational Purposes nor contractually committed nor allocated for Educational Purposes, the County Council shall reimburse the balance to the persons from whom the contribution was received as soon as reasonably practicable following provision of the account.

+The County Council covenants with the Paying Owners to pay back to the Paying Owners the sum of £8,829.11 ( eight thousand eight hundred and twenty nine pounds eleven pence ) already paid to the County Council by way of indexation on PS1 Contribution 1 and the sum of £2,096,017.66 (two million ninety sixty thousand seventeen pounds sixty six pence) already paid to the County Council in respect of PS1 Contribution 4 (including indexation) within 28 days.

-Schedule 15A15A KCC General Site Transfer RequirementsRequirements
+Schedule 15A – KCC General Site Transfer Requirements

 The Owner must have provided, prior to executing a Transfer, a formal site investigation report by a competent registered expert confirming and evidencing that the land prior to transfer is free from the following:

-contamination (including radiation),
+• contamination (including radiation),

-protected species
+• protected species

-ordnance
+• ordnance

-rubbish (including broken glass)
+• rubbish (including broken glass)

-any adverse ground and soil conditions
+• any adverse ground and soil conditions

-occupation
+• occupation

 The Owners shall have given the County Council access by licence prior to the Transfer for the purpose of surveying and carrying out technical investigations.